What is schistosomiasis?

-School-age children are the most heavily affected, where the disease is responsible for widespread malnutrition, absenteeism and impaired cognitive development.
-Children suffering from persistent and heavy schistosomiasis infections are likely to have chronic, irreversible diseases later in life, such as liver fibrosis, cancer of the bladder or kidney failure.
+Children suffering from persistent and severe schistosomiasis infections are also likely to have chronic irreversible diseases later in life, such as scarring (fibrosis) of the liver, bladder cancer, or kidney failure.